joemoose/psiops/docs/character.md

 !!! note

-	Some ongoing psionic talents require that you maintain concentration to enable your power.
+	Some ongoing psionic talents require that you maintain *concentration* to enable your power.

-	- You must spend one *action* each round to concentrate on maintaining your power.
+	- You must spend an *action* each round to concentrate on maintaining your power.
 	- If you take damage or stop concentrating, your focus is broken, and the power ceases.

 | D66 | Psionic Talents |